 - Salt, black pepper, and cayenne pepper to taste

 - 1 pound medium-size shrimp, peeled and deveined

 - 1 pound lump crabmeat, picked over for shells and cartilage

 - Fine dried breadcrumbs

-- Heat a tablespoon olive oil in a large skillet over medium heat.
-Add the chopped vegetables, the chopped flesh, the bay leaf, and thyme.
-Cook, stirring occasionally, until the any liquid in the skillet evaporates, 5 to 8 minutes.
+Heat a tablespoon olive oil in a large skillet over medium heat.
+Add the chopped vegetables, the chopped flesh, the bay leaf, thyme and shrimp stock.
+Cook, stirring occasionally, until the any liquid in the skillet evaporates, 15 to 20 minutes.
 Season with salt and peppers.
 When the vegetables are very tender, increase the heat to medium-high, add the shrimp, and cook until the shrimp are pink and firm.
 Remove from the heat and remove the bay leaf.
 Add the crabmeat and stir gently to mix.
 Adjust seasoning.
 Mirliton has a delicate flavor, greatly enhanced by shrimp.
 This is not meant to be a fiery hot dish, simply a savory experience, so don't over season.

-- Spoon the mixture into the mirliton shells, dust the top with the breadcrumbs, and bake until the breadcrumbs are lightly browned, about 30 minutes.
+Spoon the mixture into the mirliton shells, dust the top with the breadcrumbs and parmesan cheese, and bake until the breadcrumbs are lightly browned, about 30 minutes.